American Fortune M&A Process

 It’s very common in a business sale that a buyer and their team capitalize on the due diligence phase to seek out weak parts of the business and each time a weakness is found the buyer and their team expect that the seller a concession against the previously agreed to price.
 Most businesses have some weaknesses but produce exceptional financials results so keep in mind that buyers will strategically capitalize on these weakness in order to offset (reduce) the previously agreed to price.
 These tactics are very common, especially with experienced and large company buyers.
 So it’s prudent to learn how to deal with these tactics in a very effective way.

 The sale of a business process can take on many different forms with each form having opposite effects on the seller and the buyer.
 As an example it’s advantageous for a seller to want to sell their business via a “stock sale” but for most buyers, it’s more advantageous to handle the business sale via an “asset sale”.
 This key issue and numerous other issues have to be discussed and negotiated.
 Some examples of the negotiation points include: liabilities assumed by the buyer, transfer and negotiation of leases, receivables and payable issues, outsourced services, employment contracts, consulting agreements, non-compete agreements, current contract commitments, advertising contracts, assets retained by the seller, customer agreements, earn-outs, supplier agreements employee perks and benefits, stock ownership retention.
-It’s important for the seller to have the right advisory support and process in place to measure up to the strength of the buyer’s advisory team.
+It’s important for the seller to have the right merger and acquisition process in place to measure up to the strength of the buyer’s advisory team.

-Definitive Agreement Negotiation in a Merger and Acquisition Process
+Definitive Agreement Negotiation in a M&A Process

 The Definite Agreement in the sale of a business document that evolves as result of the negotiation process of numerous issues and terms.
 It includes the initial terms from the Offer To Purchase Agreement as well as terms and issues that were negotiated and agreed by both parties after the execution of the Offer To Purchase Agreement.
 The Definitive Agreement represents a culmination of effort put forth by the seller, buyer and their respective advisor(s).

-This is the culmination point in the sale of a business when seller and buyer along with their respective advisors gather to perform a final review and execution of the purchase agreement along with numerous other sale documents.
+This is the culmination point in the sale of a business when seller and buyer along with their respective consultants gather to perform a final review and execution of the purchase agreement along with numerous other sale documents.
 At this event, the ownership of the business officially passes from the seller to the buyer.
 Per previous business sale agreements the seller typically stays with the business in an advisory position for a transition period that may last from a few weeks to several months.
 The transition typically includes the transferring of key relationships, training, guidance, advisory services and sharing of proprietary information needed to successfully operate the business.
-Sellers advisor(s) may also be called to be available to provide assistance following a transaction to ease the integration associated with an acquisition process and help resolve any post-closing matters that could arise.
+Sellers adviser(s) may also be called to be available to provide assistance following a transaction to ease the integration associated with an acquisition process and help resolve any post-closing matters that could arise.

-To learn more about more about Sale of Business Process (Merger and Acquisition Process) click on the following links: Alliance of Merger & Acquisition Advisors® (AM&AA); Association For Corporate Growth; Merger & Acquisition Source; International Business Brokers Association (IBBA); Mergers, Acquisitions and Business Transfers.
+To learn more about more about Sale of Business Process (Merger and Acquisition Process) click on the following links: Alliance of Merger & Acquisition Advisers® (AM&AA); Association For Corporate Growth; Merger & Acquisition Source; International Business Brokers Association (IBBA); Mergers, Acquisitions and Business Transfers.

 We have assisted clients in the business sale of businesses in most areas of the USA